 While getting gas probably isn’t your favorite activity, trying to speed up the process could actually reduce your gas efficiency.
 Applying pressure to the gasoline nozzle to fill your tank as quickly as possible turns some of the gas into vapor.
 All pump hoses are equipped with a vapor return that sucks vapor back into the holding tank.
 That means you’re charged for the gas that comes out, it vaporizes, and never actually enters your car — meaning you get less gas than you’ve paid for.

 Gasoline begins to evaporate when it comes into contact with air, which is why gasoline storage tanks have a floating roof that serves as zero clearance between the gas and the atmosphere.
 Driving around with an almost empty tank makes the remaining gas evaporate more quickly.
-Fill you tank whenever it drops below half-full for optimal fuel efficiency.
+Fill your tank whenever it drops below half-full for optimal fuel efficiency.

 Fuel efficiency usually decreases rapidly above 50 miles per hour (MPH).
 According to the U.S. Department of Energy, each 5 MPH you drive over 50 is like paying 14 cents more per gallon of gas.

 Low tire pressure increases rolling resistance.
 The U.S. Department of Energy estimates that properly inflated tires can improve mileage by up to 3.3%, while under-inflated tires can reduce gas mileage by 0.3% for every 1-psi drop in pressure.
 It’s especially important to check your tire pressure when the temperature falls.
-Goodyear Tire experts advise that tires can lose 1-2 pounds of air pressure for every 10-degree drop in temperature.
+Experts advise that tires can lose 1-2 pounds of air pressure for every 10-degree drop in temperature.

-When the petrol truck refills the station’s storage tank, it can stir up any contaminates already present, such as sludge, water and dirt.
+When the fuel truck refills the station’s storage tank, it can stir up any contaminates already present, such as sludge, water and dirt.
 If you fill up now, you will likely get contaminates with your gasoline, which affects both performance and efficiency.